mikebarlow/html-helper/README.md

 ### Form Open Tag

 The open method can accept 3 different values for the first parameter which sets the form method.
 The standard `post` and `get` are 2 of the 3.
-The third is `file`.
+The 3rd is `file`.
 Defining this will set the action to `post` and also define `$attr['enctype'] = 'multipart/form-data';`.

 ### Form Inputs

-All the shortcut wrappers for different input types are all available via the default `input` method and by defining the `type` attribute in the attributes array.
+All the shortcut wrappers simply call the input method and override the `type` attribute in the attributes array.
 Other input types are available just by setting this type value, such as the HTML5 elements like `email`, `range` and `datetime` but no shortcut wrappers have been created.

 The html structure the input method will return will be something like: